mufarhan/ParDHL/README.md

 This is an implementation of the paper<br/>

-Muhammad Farhan, Qing Wang, **[Efficient maintenance of highway cover labelling for distance queries on large dynamic graphs](https://link.springer.com/content/pdf/10.1007/s11280-023-01146-2.pdf)**, World Wide Web Journal.
+Muhammad Farhan, Qing Wang, **[Efficient maintenance of highway cover labelling for distance queries on large dynamic graphs](https://link.springer.com/content/pdf/10.1007/s11280-023-01146-2.pdf)**, The World Wide Web Journal.

 ## Sample data format
 The format of the dataset file is as follows: <br/>